Samuel Audley Rhea

-Samuel Audley Rhea (1827-1865) was a 19th-century American missionary and painter.
-He is known because of his missionary trips to the Middle East and his book, paintings, letters and journals.
+Samuel Audley Rhea (1827–1865) was an American missionary and painter.
+He is known from his missionary trips to the Middle East and his book, paintings, letters and journals.

 Life

 He was born on January 23, 1827, in Blountville, Tennessee.
-Later in 1847, he graduated from the University of East Tennessee.
-In 1850, he graduated Union Theological Seminary in New York.
-He was ordained as a minister in 1851.
-Soon after, he was appointed as a missionary to the Middle East.
-He visited Kurdistan and Persia, where he served for eight years.
-These years inspired his book The Tennesseean in Persia and Koordistan.
+He would complete a degree (1847) at the University of East Tennessee.
+A degree would be completed (1850) at the Union Theological Seminary in New York before he was ordained a minister (1851) and being appointed as a missionary to the Middle East.
+His eight years in Kurdistan and Persia, would inspired his book The Tennesseean in Persia and Koordistan.
 Being the scenes and incidents in the life of Samuel Audley Rhea.
-Later his health deteriorated, and after being advised by his doctor to return to the United States, he went home, recovered, and returned to his mission.
-He later went to Oroomiah, where he worked until his death on September 2, 1865.
+His health would deteriorate, and upon the advice of his doctor return to the United States, recovered, and returned to his mission.
+He would go to Urmia, where he was at the time of his death on September 2, 1865.